RedisGears/RedisGears/docs/readers.md

   * Prefix: generates records only for key names that start with the prefix
   * Events: same, but only for whitelisted events
   * Types: same, but only for whitelisted data types
-  * ReadValue: boolean indicating whether to read or not to read the value
+  * Read value: a Boolean specifying whether the value is read or not

 **Python API**